jindrichmynarz/dissertation/parts/loading.md

 The resulting NDJSON is indexed in Elasticsearch using *jsonld-to-elasticsearch*,^[<https://github.com/jindrichmynarz/jsonld-to-elasticsearch>] another CLI tool we created.
 The tool partitions its input data into batches and transforms NDJSON to Elasticsearch bulk load format.^[<https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html>]
 Each batch is then indexed in Elasticsearch using a provided mapping, which defines how to analyze and store the provided data.

 <!--
 TODO: Describe the concrete SPARQL CONSTRUCT query used, together with its Elasticsearch mapping, once we have a working Elasticsearch matchmaker.
 -->

-### RESCAL-based matchmaking
+### RESCAL-based matchmakers

-The RESCAL-based matchmaking operates on tensors.
+The RESCAL-based matchmakers operate on tensors.
 We developed *sparql-to-tensor*, described in the [@sec:sparql-to-tensor], to export RDF data from a SPARQL endpoint to the tensor form.
 The transformation was defined by SPARQL SELECT queries.
 Each query retrieved data for one or more given RDF properties that constituted the relations in the produced tensor.